15 Jun 2023

 The continuing relevance of research to public policy can inform and change real outcomes that affect thousands of businesses and millions of people.
 The policy concerns that affect companies are evolving in all sectors, and the need for new applied research remains.

-*We invite you to join us in Norwich (or our London satellite location) for two days of invigorating discussion and opportunities to meet with thought leaders from policy, corporate and academic world.
+*We invite you to join us at the Enterprise Centre, University of East Anglia, Norwich (or our London satellite location) for two days of invigorating discussion and opportunities to meet with thought leaders from policy, corporate and academic world.
 If you cannot attend in person, the conference can also be followed over the internet.